West SHC

 Slide7.jpeg

-There were many active SHC members in the West Coast fundraising and writing.
+There were many active SHC members in the West Coast fundraising and writing for the SHC.
 The life and work of Félix Lunar (1878 - 1965) encompass the worker knowledge of the Confederadas.
 Lunar usually reported for España Libre on the activities of the SHC-affiliated organization Leales Españoles of Los Angeles.
 His book, A cielo abierto (Open-pit Mining, 1953), was one of the books sold and distributed by España Libre.
 Alfonso Camín, a poet commonly featured in the U.S. anarchist press, wrote the prologue.
 Lunar described himself as the son of “humble field workers” who had his first pair of shoes on his eighth birthday.
-His father saw it as an investment because with new shoes Lunar could start working in the fields (A cielo abierto 17, 34).
+His father saw it as an investment because Lunar could start working in the fields with new shoes (A cielo abierto 17, 34).
 A field worker and miner in Spain and the United States, Lunar alleged to have suffered “He sufrido todas las injusticias de que no he podido librarme.
 Nunca acepte ninguna" (A cielo abierto 181).
-Despite his defenseless childhood, Lunar taught himself to read and organized two workers’ societies that provided access to health care and education to its members (A cielo abierto 55 -111).
-While in Spain, he published two workers’ newspapers La Frontera and Via Libre before exiling to the United States to protect himself from prosecution for his labor leadership (A cielo abierto 98-169).
+Despite his defenseless childhood, Lunar taught himself to read and organized two workers’ societies that provided its members access to health care and education (A cielo abierto 55 -111).
+While in Spain, he published two workers’ newspapers, La Frontera and Via Libre, before exiling to the United States to protect himself from prosecution for his labor leadership (A cielo abierto 98-169).
 His book jacket wished that the book would be a model for new generations as they learn how their predecessors fought “a cielo abierto,” which in Spanish has connotations beyond open-pit mining, but being out in the cold, having only the sky/heaven as your home, for instance.

-Although there were numerous individual subscribers to the periodicals, SHC western tours helped collect funds for refugees, survivors, and victims of fascism and encouraged the creation of new antifascist associations.
-Patterns of migration, exile, and radicalism brought together workers, U.S. Hispanic performers, students, and university professors to fight against fascism in participatory and engaging activism.
-Periodicals, organizations, and mutual aid kept these intersecting networks rich in antifascist culture and activism.
-The SHC West exhibit is an open source that makes these collective antifascist efforts available from workers’ perspectives, still relevant today and often left out from the historical record.
+SHC Western Tours helped increase individual subscribers, collect funds for refugees, survivors, and victims of fascism, and encouraged the creation of new antifascist worker associations.
+Patterns of migration, exile, and radicalism brought together workers, performers, students, and university professors to fight against fascism in participatory and engaging US activism.
+Periodicals, organizations, and mutual aid kept these intersecting networks to develop a rich antifascist culture.
+The SHC West exhibit is an open source that makes these collective antifascist efforts available from workers’ perspectives, which are still relevant today and often left out from historical records.